Superman-jp/SAS_Plotter/docs/_sources/Sankey.rst.txt

    interval of domains is depends on the values of format. labels of the format are displayed on plot.

 - **domaintextattrs : text appearance (optional)**
+-
+   The appearance (font size, font color and font weights) of domain text. default is “(size=11 color=black).

 ================
 Node settings